EOPF-Explorer/narratives/cloud-native-eo.md

 ## Gathering Our Tools

-Before we embark, we need to pack our digital knapsack.
 We'll need `httpx` to communicate with the outside world (the API) and `ipyeoxelements`, our lens for viewing the geospatial data.

 ```python